waiphyodev/ask-vipassana/memory-bank/activeContext.md

 - Fixed text centering on home screen
 - Removed double background from buttons
 - Tested all new components in the browser
+- Implemented markdown rendering in chat messages using react-markdown and remark-gfm

 ### Testing Results
 - First-time user guidance system works correctly, showing welcome message and suggested questions